Virus Dynamics with Behavioral Responses: Risk Compensation

-The proposition says that these policies to decrease $\beta$ and $C$ increase short-term flow costs from infection in the same region, which is characterized by high prevalence and a high cost of infection.
+The theorem says that these policies to decrease $\beta$ and $C$ increase short-term flow costs from infection in the same high-infection risk region, which is characterized by high prevalence and a high cost of infection.
 Formally, (2) and (3) state the inequalities at the initial values of $\beta$ and $C$.
+As in the proof of Theorem \ref{thm:prevalenceIR}, we can determine the signs of these derivatives by decomposing the effects of changes in $\beta$ or $C$ into a direct effect and a behavioral effect.
+The high infection risk condition corresponds to the behavioral effect being larger.

 The model suggests that considering behavioral responses to public health policies is most important for severe diseases and close to the peak of outbreaks.
 Near the peak, public health interventions will tend to be less effective or even counterproductive unless paired with campaigns or restrictions to encourage social distancing.
-When prevalence is low, public health measures such as requiring masks are much more effective.
+When prevalence is low, public health measures such as requiring masks are effective alone.

-Related models find that partially effective vaccines can increase infection rates.
-This was first observed by \citep*{kremer1996integrating} for HIV/AIDS. \cite*{toxvaerd2019rational} and \cite*{talamas2018go} show partially effective vaccines can also decrease welfare due to the negative externalities from infection.
-We provide a general framework that determines when several counterintuitive comparative statics, including the effect from \cite*{kremer1996integrating}, will occur for contagious diseases such as COVID-19.
-We find that partially effective vaccines will increase infection rates precisely in a high infection risk region, which is also when a lower disease prevalence increases infection rates and where partially effective treatments increase flow costs from infections.
+Related steady-state and one-shot models find that partially effective vaccines can increase infection rates.
+This was first observed by \citep*{kremer1996integrating} for HIV/AIDS. \cite*{toxvaerd2019rational} and \cite*{talamas2020free} show partially effective vaccines can also decrease welfare due to the negative externalities from infection.
+We provide a general framework that determines when in an outbreak several counterintuitive comparative statics, including the effect from \cite*{kremer1996integrating}, will occur for contagious diseases such as COVID-19.
+We find that partially effective vaccines will increase infection rates precisely when a lower disease prevalence increases infection rates (which cannot occur at steady state) and when partially effective treatments increase flow costs from infections.